 Population, Language and Culture

-Switzerland has been described as a nation which has no unity of ethnic heritage, language or religion but which is nonetheless united and prosperous.
+Switzerland has been described as a nation which is not united in terms of ethnic heritage, language or religion but which is still united and prosperous.
 Although the culture could be described as a blend of German, French and Italian influences the distinct ethnic strands represent a considerable obstacle to the emergence of any homogeneous cultural identity.

 This is further illustrated by religion: about two-thirds of the population is Christian, with 38% being Catholic and 27% belonging to Protestant denominations.
 Both callings are found throughout the country; some areas are strongly Catholic or Protestant, others are mixed.
 About 5% of the population is Muslim, and smaller numbers are Orthodox Christian, Jewish and Buddhist.